 \$UPDATE='N' - No update is used.
-If the first derivatives are not specified analytically (the macrovariable \$GMODELA is not defined), an approximation of the Jacobian matrix is computed numerically by using differences. \$UPDATE='A' - The adjoint quasi-Newton updates [302], [303] are used in almost all iterations.
+If the first derivatives are not specified analytically (the macrovariable \$GMODELA is not defined), an approximation of the Jacobian matrix is computed numerically by using differences. is computed numerically by using unicrenees. \$UPDATE='A' - The adjoint quasi-Newton updates [303], [304] are used in almost all iterations.
 These updates are efficient only if the first derivatives are specified analytically. \$UPDATE='B' - The Broyden [28] rank-one quasi-Newton updates are used in almost all iterations.
 If the first derivatives are not specified analytically, the Jacobian matrix is approximated numerically by using differences after restarts.

-\$UPDATE='X' - The Flet
+\$UPDATE='X'

-- The Fletcher and Xu [364] rank-one quasi-Newton updates are used in almost all iterations.
+- The Fletcher and Xu [366] rank-one quasi-Newton updates are used in almost all iterations.
 If the first derivatives are not specified analytically, the Jacobian matrix is approximated numerically by using differences after restarts.